MicrosoftDocs/well-architected/well-architected/cost/design-regions.md

 If your solution needs to follow certain government regulations, the cost is higher.
 Otherwise you can meet less rigid compliance, through [Azure Policy](/azure/governance/policy/overview), which is free.

 Certain Azure regions are built specifically for high compliance and security needs.
 For example, with [Azure Government (USA)](/azure/azure-government/) you're given an isolated instance of Azure.
-[Azure Germany](https://azure.microsoft.com/global-infrastructure/germany/) has datacenters that meet privacy certifications.
+[Azure Germany](https://azure.microsoft.com/global-infrastructure/germany/) has data centers that meet privacy certifications.
 These specialized regions have higher cost.

 Regulatory requirements can dictate restrictions on data residency.
 These requirements can change your data replication options for resiliency and redundancy.